Frobenius manifolds and quantum groups: Preliminaries on Frobenius manifolds and flat F-manifolds

-As noted by Dubrovin, one has no “natural” point $u_0$ in the Frobenius manifold to specify the initial data.
-However, due to the isomonodromicity (Proposition \ref{sclisomono}, see also \cite{Dubrovin2} Lecture 4), one can use Dubrovin monodromy data, including the Stokes matrices, connection matrices and monodromy at $z=0$, to parametrize the Frobenius structure.
-The reconstruction of the Frobenius manifold from Dubrovin monodromy data is given by solving certain irregular Riemann-Hilbert problem.
+One has no “natural” choice of a semisimple point $u_0$ in the Frobenius manifold to specify the initial data.
+However, due to the isomonodromy propertey (Proposition \ref{sclisomono}, see also \cite[Lecture 4]{Dubrovin2}), one can use the monodromy data, including the Stokes matrices, connection matrices and monodromy at $z=0$, to parametrize the Frobenius structure.
+The reconstruction of the Frobenius manifold from Dubrovin monodromy data is then given by solving certain Riemann-Hilbert-Birkhoff problem.

+The most important part of the monodromy data is the Stokes matrices $S_+, S_-$ (generically they determine other parts of the monodromy data).
+Since we have the symmetry $S_-=S_+^{-T}$ (by Proposition \ref{symmetry}), the space of Stokes matrices from Frobenius manifolds is isomorphic to the space $U_+$ of upper triangular matrices with all diagonal entries being equal to $1$.
+In other words, the local moduli of semisimple Frobenius manifolds is identified with $U_+$, see \cite{Dubrovin} and \cite{CDG} for a detailed theory of the local invariants of the Frobenius structure.

-We refer the reader to \cite{Manin} for another description of moduli spaces: Manin's classification data via the second structure connections.
+We refer the reader to \cite{Manin} for the third description of moduli spaces: Manin's classification data via the second structure connections.